Back in 2013, Romi was kind enough to give us permission to offer these beautiful beaded mitts in kit form.

 Note that this is not the same yarn as what Romi used to knit her original pieces.
 This yarn is shown in the inset photos on the top picture and again right below it.
 The other photos are there to show you the design.
 And the very last one, the autumnal one, is shown unbeaded.

 The pattern requires only about 170 m (186 yds) of fingering weight yarn and so one skein of this yarn would be perfect.
 With it, if you choose to add beads, would be needed 84 size 6/0 beads.
-So what we did was take two lovely colorways of Canopy and found some beads that went beautifully and...
+So what we did was take three lovely colorways of Canopy and found some beads that went beautifully and...

 1. Cloud Forest is a delightful gray with just a touch of blue to it.
+(Sorry, no longer available)

 2. Obsidian is an almost-black, deep and dark and mysterious.